- Home

 - Complementary and alternative therapies

-You may wonder whether there are any complementary therapies you could try.
-There are many reasons people with advanced cancer consider using complementary therapies.
+It’s common to wonder whether there are any other therapies you could try.
 You may want help managing the symptoms and side effects of conventional cancer treatment, such as fatigue, nausea or pain.
-Some people use complementary therapies to help them feel better and to feel they’ve got some control over their treatment.
+Some people use therapies to help feel some control over their treatment.

 Learn more about: